 Nevertheless, with considerable investment being made to develop and certify 3D printing processes and materials, the future of 3D printing for the aerospace and defence industry certainly looks bright.

-The automotive industry is a growing user of additive manufacturing: in 2018 alone, the automotive 3D printing market was estimated to be worth $1.4 billion.
-This figure only looks set to increase, as the market has been forecast to reach $5 billion by 2023, according to one report.
+The automotive industry is a growing user of additive manufacturing: in 2019 alone, global automotive AM revenues reached $1.4 billion.
+This figure only looks set to increase, as revenues relating to AM in automotive part production are expected to reach $5.8 billion by 2025, according to a SmarTech report.
 In areas like motorsports and performance racing, design tools like generative design and topology optimisation are slowly changing traditional approaches to designing parts.

 While prototyping currently remains the main application of 3D printing in the automotive industry, companies are increasingly finding other use cases, such as tooling.
 Additionally, the several automotive companies are beginning to find innovate end-use applications for 3D printing, signalling an exciting development for the sector.

 Prototyping has become a key part of the product development process, offering a means to test and validate parts before they are manufactured.
 3D printing offers a quick and cost-effective approach to designing and producing parts.
 Since the need for tooling is eliminated, product teams can significantly accelerate product development cycles.